great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/configuring_metadata_stores/configure_expectation_stores.md

 An Expectation Store is a connector to store and retrieve information about collections of verifiable assertions about data.

+By default, new <TechnicalTag tag="profiling" text="Profiled" /> <TechnicalTag tag="expectation" text="Expectations" /> are stored as <TechnicalTag tag="expectation_suite" text="Expectation Suites" /> in JSON format in the `expectations/` subdirectory of your `great_expectations/` folder.
+Use the information provided here to configure a store for your Expectations.

 <Tabs
   groupId="configure-expectation-stores"
   defaultValue='amazon'